-Upon termination of the employment contract, the employee may be entitled to a ‘transitional allowance’.
-The transitional allowance is intended to assist the employee in finding a new job after dismissal, for example through education.
+Upon termination of the employment contract, the employee may be entitled to a ‘transition payment’.
+The transition payment is intended to assist the employee in finding a new job after dismissal, for example through education.

-The employer must pay the transitional allowance to the employee in the following situations:
+The employer must pay the transition payment to the employee in the following situations:

 - The employer has given notice of termination with permission of the UWV (a government agency);

 - The employment contract has been rescinded by the court at the employer’s request;

 - The employee has taken the initiative for the termination due to serious misconduct by the employer;

-- A fixed-term contract of longer than 2 years (e.g. a 3 year contract) has not been renewed at the initiative of the employer
+- A fixed-term contract has not been renewed at the employer’s initiative.

 It may be that the employer has incurred costs for education or outplacement prior to dismissal of the employee.
-These costs can be deducted from the transitional allowance under certain circumstances.
+These costs can be deducted from the transition payment under certain circumstances.